Skip to main content

 Dissertation and Oral Defense

 Upon approval of the prospectus by the Advisory Committee, you will prepare a dissertation.
 The dissertation is based on original research which makes a significant contribution to knowledge in some area of theoretical and/or applied linguistics.
-Previous dissertations by students in the department are available for your consideration.

 You must present a bound copy of the completed dissertation to the department.

-Theses and dissertations will be submitted electronically to the Graduate School.
+Theses and dissertations will be otherwise submitted electronically to the Graduate School.
 Consult the UGA Graduate School Policies and Procedures regarding electronic theses and dissertations.

+You must contact the Graduate Coordinator Assistant to announce your Oral Comprehensive Exam two weeks prior to the date of the defense.
 The oral defense of a dissertation must be announced with the Graduate School, as it is technically a public event.
-You must contact the Graduate Coordinator Assistant to announce your Oral Comprehensive Exam two weeks prior to the date of the defense.

-You will defend your dissertation in an oral examination of approximately 90 minutes, and at most two hours.
 When you and you Major Professor agree that the dissertation is complete, it must be circulated to the other members of the Advisory Committee at least three weeks before the date of the defense.
-The defense itself must be scheduled for at least one week prior to the deadline for submission of the completed thesis to the Graduate School prior to graduation.

-Updated: 7/27/2015
+Updated: 8/8/2023

 Support Linguistics at UGA